TypeScriptToLua/TypeScriptToLua.github.io/docs/compiler-annotations.md

 **Target elements:** `(declare) interface`

 Denotes a type is a Lua iterator.
-When an object of a type with this annotation is used in a for...of statement, it will transpile directly as a lua iterator in a for...in statement, instead of being treated as a Typescript iterable.
-Typically, this is used on an interface that extends `Iterable` or `Array` so that Typescript will allow it to be used in a for...of statement.
+When an object of a type with this annotation is used in a for...of statement, it will transpile directly as a lua iterator in a for...in statement, instead of being treated as a TypeScript iterable.
+Typically, this is used on an interface that extends `Iterable` or `Array` so that TypeScript will allow it to be used in a for...of statement.

 **Example**